MunicipalDevelopment/OracleServiceCloudToVUEWorks/README.md

 # Oracle Service Cloud To VUEWorks
 Move data from Oracle Service Cloud to Service Requests in VUEWorks.
 Contains Classes for Oracle and VUEWorks which could be used for other integrations or applications.
+# How to Use Oracle to VUEWorks

 ### VUEWorks
+Creates a VUEWorks object that can query and create Service Requests.
 ```python
 >>> import vueworks as vw
 >>> v=vw.VUEWorks()